drjerk1/oneshot-deepfake/README.md

 # That's is course work done by Denis Tsyupa, Vasiliy Kozlov, Vadim Chernishov at HSE University

+# It needs CUDA Compatible GPU with at least 4GB of RAM to work

 Swap faces in the video or images in realtime using only one photo of both people

 ## Download weights from here and place them into weights directory